Hormones help regulate many different processes in the body.

 If you’re taking any prescription medications, it’s important to talk to your doctor about possible contraindications you may experience while taking FLO.
 The ingredients in FLO are all-natural and pretty straightforward, but only your physician can determine whether it’s safe for you to take it with your current medications.

 To get started, give FLO a try and see how well it works for you.
-To learn more about the science-backed ingredients in our products, check out FLO’s PMS gummy and capsule vitamins.
+To learn more about the science-backed ingredients in our products, check out FLO’s PMS Relief gummy & capsule vitamins.